Push 2 randomly changes values (Mac)

 In the US, the "duck head" AC plug with two prongs is ungrounded.
 If you are using a duck head plug, then this could be the source of the problem.

-Remove the duck head plug and replace it with a three prong plug that should come as standard from Apple.
-You can do this by removing connector attached to the power adapter.
+Remove the duck head plug and replace it with a three-prong plug that should come as standard from Apple.
+You can do this by removing the connector attached to the power adapter.

-It can also be purchased as an extension cable (you can change the page to your country at the very bottom).
+It can also be purchased as an extension cable.

 You can find more information in this Apple article.